 Try one of the tripods on this list.

 Pick up a camera bag with padded dividers for your camera, lenses, flash and other accessories.
 Backpacks are more spacious and the double straps can be more comfortable.
-Shoulder and sling style bags tend to be more stylish and offer faster access.
+Shoulder 3-point slingers and sling-style bags tend to be more stylish and offer faster access.

 The options for great camera bags are even wider than the number of great cameras out there.
 Here are a few suggestions.

 Along with protecting gear with a proper bag, don’t forget to pick up the essentials for keeping lenses and the camera clean.